technoidentity/devfractal/README.md

 1. Helpers for creating actions.

-2. Helpers for forms and form validations.
+2. forms and form validations helpers.

 3. Abstractions for responses and **json** transformers.

 ### Error handling support

-1. Almost all abstractions are designed with error handling in mind and strive to be safe using zod specifications.
+1. Almost all abstractions are designed with error handling in mind and strive to be safe using `zod` specifications.

 2. Wrap up almost every external system to allow for zod specification validations.
 All of your code will be typesafe.